-Option Description Windows Server 2012 On the Dashboard page, hover the mouse over the lower left corner of the page next to the Server Manager taskbar button, and then click Start.
-On the Start near right didle and then 2.
+Option Description Windows Server 2012 a.
+On the Dashboard page, hover the mouse over the lower left corner of the page next to the Server Manager taskbar button, and then click Start . b.
 On the Start page, right-click, and then click the All apps taskbar button.
-Windows 7, Windows 2008, Windows Vista, Windows XP Click Start > All Programs.
+Windows Server 2012 R2,Windows Server 2016, Windows Server 2019 Click Start > All Programs.